mdevaluate/mdevaluate/doc/loading.rst

   masses = [14]*2 + [1]*15 + [12]*8
   com_amim = coordinates.centers_of_mass(cords_amim, masses=masses)

-Note that the coordinate transformtion is not limited to center of masses at all.
+Note that the coordinate transformation is not limited to center of masses at all.
 Look at the definition of :func:`centers_of_mass` for hints how to implement a different transformation.
 On important bit is the decorator ``@coordinates_map`` that is necessary for the transformation to work.